ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Related Work

 \section{Related Work}

 Receiver-side buffering and playout control have been widely studied across real-time media and streaming systems.

-Early adaptive playout algorithms for packet audio estimated network delay and dynamically adjusted the receiver playout point to smooth jitter \cite{ramjee1994}.
+Early adaptive playout protocols for packet audio estimated network delay and dynamically adjusted the receiver playout point to smooth jitter \cite{ramjee1994}.
 Later work integrated forward error correction with delay adaptation \cite{rose2000} and refined jitter-buffer control for VoIP environments to balance delay against late-loss probability \cite{maity2018,bhunia2011}.
-These designs typically reset or retune delay during talkspurts and assume independent, small packets rather than object recovery.
+These designs typically reset or retune delay during talkspurts and assume independent, small packets rather than block recovery.

 Within the RTP/RTCP framework, inter-arrival jitter measurement and receiver-side buffering are standardized in the RTP specification \cite{rfc3550} and further refined for transmission-time offsets \cite{rfc5450}.
 Most RTP implementations maintain a fixed or slowly adaptive jitter buffer whose depth is chosen heuristically.
 In practice this means using a preset value, often 50--100~ms, or a simple moving-average rule such as